-In the "glory days," members of the White Sox baseball team includes (left to right) Clare Conaty, Tommy Conaty, Patrick Conaty and Kathleen Conaty.
-Added Kathleen: "We were very blessed not to be in a situation where one twin was better than the other in school, sports or anything.
-Even our GPA is almost the same, only onehundredth of a point different, if that."
+In the "glory days," members of the White Sox baseball team includes (left to right) Clare Conaty, Tommy Conaty, Patrick Conaty and Kathleen Conaty. were very blessed not to be in a situation where one twin was better than the other in school, sports or anything.
+Even our GPA is almost the same, only one- Added Kathleen: "We hundredth of a point different, if that."
 Growing up playing baseball with boys, Kathleen and Clare hadn't played softball until they got to high school.
 Now they are among the top softball players in Knox County.
 They've been playing for Catholic Coach Sarah Bailey, former UT centerfielder, since their sophomore year.

-When asked what they have meant to the Catholic softball program following a recent 2-1, nine-inning loss at Bearden, Coach Bailey initially responded, "Oh goodness," as if there was so much she could say and she didn't know where to begin.
-"They're the backbone of our team," she said.
+When asked what they have meant to the Catholic softball program following a recent 2-1, nine-inning loss at Bearden, Coach Bailey initially responded, "Oh goodness," as if there was so much she could say and she didn't know where "They're the backbone of our team," she said.
 "Whether it's making a play on defense or getting a clutch hit, they always seem to step up."
 Clare is Catholic's catcher and hits No. 3 in the batting order.
 Kathleen, the shortstop, bats in the clean-up spot.
 "The thing that's great," said Coach Bailey, "is when one has a bad night, the other picks it up.
 It's like an added bonus."
-The game at Bearden was an example of just that.

-"Clare was having a rough night at the plate," said Bailey.
+The game at Bearden was an example of just "Clare was having a rough night at the plate," said Bailey.
 "Kathleen made a huge defensive play up the middle and hits a double to give us a chance.
 We just couldn't bunt her in.
 "In our last game, Clare was hitting the ball like crazy and Kathleen was struggling at the plate.
 "Some nights, both are on, and we're hard to beat when they're both on."
 In basketball this past season, Kathleen averaged around seven points and five assists as point guard, while Clare averaged 12 points as the shooting guard.
 At times, they would swap positions, a "part of the twin thing."
 Most memorable moments in basketball during their prep careers?
 Kathleen: "Beating Webb my freshman year was awesome."
 Clare: "In the jamboree, I had a half-court buzzerbeater in Thompson-Boling."
-Standing 5 feet, 3 inches tall, the twins were usually the smallest girls on the court, but were the leading rebounders on the team a testament to their competitiveness and determination.
-There also was what they called the "notorious" powder puff football game in the fall of 2011 when the juniors, led by the Conaty twins, beat the seniors for the first time in school history.
-"It caused such an uproar they won't let us
+Standing 5 feet, 3 inches tall, the twins were usually the smallest girls on the court, but were the leading rebounders on the team a testament to their competitiveness and determi- There also was what they called the "notorious" powder puff football game in the fall of 2011 when the juniors, led by the Conaty twins, beat the seniors for the first time in school history.
+"It caused such an uproar they won't let us play again," said Kath- Added Clare: "They were scared of what we can Replay: With Kathleen at quarterback and Clare at wide receiver, the twins shook off the coach's call for a screen pass on the first play of the game and hooked up with a 70-yard touchdown bomb.
+The Conaty twins were notified by letter recently about their future college destination.
+"We just found out two weeks ago we were accepted to Notre Dame," said Kathleen.

 Clare (left) and Kathleen Conaty played baseball with the boys growing up.
-Now the twin sisters are "the backbone" of Catholic High's softball team, says Coach Sarah Bailey. play again," said Kathleen.
+Now the twin sisters are "the backbone" of Catholic High's softball team, says Coach Sarah Bailey.